 Securing Your Home During Darker Winter Months

 With the start of autumn and the clocks set back to winter time, it gets dark much earlier, even while people are still at work.
 Burglars take advantage of this increased protection from detection to break into empty apartments and homes—when it is dark inside a home, it is a sign that no one is home.
-Additionally, Christmas time is sadly a big season for break-ins as so many people visit family or go on vacation during this time.
-The Kantonspolizei Basel-Stadt offers several tips on how to lessen your chances of becoming a victim of a break-in this holiday season:
+There also has recently been a high incidence of thefts from building storage cellars, particularly in Kleinbasel, including theft of wine bottles.
+Storage cellars are usually out of ear-shot from the residents, and wine is easy to sell/trade for drugs or for the burglar’s own use.
+Another reason for the increased number of break-ins especially in December/January, is that during the holiday season, many people visit family or go on vacation during this time.

 - Make sure that all the windows, doors, side entrances, basement windows, and skylights of your home are secure.
 Balconies are an especially popular route of entry!